A Bitcoin ATM is a regulated fintech business. The operator manages cash, crypto liquidity, security, software, the location, and customer support.

 Comment

-Includes customer contact, explaining transactions, handling complaints and responding to issues at the machine.
+Includes customer contact, transaction explanations, complaint handling, and responding to issues at the machine.

 A realistic budget for launching one Bitcoin ATM in Switzerland is usually 25,000–70,000 CHF.
-Expanding the network reduces some unit costs, but increases the need for liquidity and support.
+Expanding a network reduces some unit costs, but increases liquidity and operational requirements.

 Budget calculator: 1, 5 and 10 machines